Understand your scores

-The information on this page applies only to the scores for the four multiple-choice tests (English, Reading, Mathematics, Science) and the Composite score.
-Scoring information for the Writing Test is also available.
+The information on this page applies only to the scores for the four multiple-choice tests (English, mathematics, reading, science) and the Composite score.
+Scoring information for the writing test is also available.

 You can also download the student interpretive publication: